THE RESULTS

 Observation:

 Since the benchmarks already provided information about low search usage I immediately turned my attention to this functionality.
 Having conducted over 300 heat map studies, I have collected data on average interaction rates for search based on location and presentation.
-The heat maps showed that Fenty's approach to search was 604% lower than the average for all sites on the Commerce cloud platform, not just limited to the health and beauty vertical.
+The heat maps showed that Fenty's approach to search was 50% lower than the average for the health and beauty vertical.
 Fenty's search feature was an abstract-looking magnifying glass that was easily overlooked, as it was tucked away in the upper right-hand corner.

 Recommendation: